wazuh/wazuh-documentation/source/user-manual/ruleset/cdb-list.rst

 We recommend to store the lists on ``/var/ossec/etc/lists``.

 .. note::
-  Until version 3.11, ``ossec-makelist`` compiled the CDB list.
-Now, the CBD list will be compiled at the start of wazuh or running ``ossec-logtest``
+  Since version 3.11 the CBD list will be compiled at the start of ``ossec-analysisd`` and wazuh.

 Adding the list to ossec.conf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^